giraone/android-archiver/README.md

 # Archiver

-This is/was a PoC to test the capabilities of Claude Code for generation an Android app.
+This is/was a PoC to test the capabilities of *Claude Code* for generating and maintaining an Android app.

 - See [prompts.md](documentation/ai/prompts.md), what I initially used as the input, what *Claude Code* returned and also some typically prompt/result scenarios